bjarnig/OF/README.md

 # OF
-* OF is a small software framework named OF that consists of four main process categories:
+A small software framework that consists of four main process categories:
 * Synthesis processes with dynamic waveform generation
 * Atomic sound transformations that adapt to incoming signals
 * Operation pipelines and algorithms to control and generate them